AntoninaNayden/Football/README.md

-football game with swipe realization
+football game with swipe realization with 10 levels